TopoToolbox/pytopotoolbox/CONTRIBUTING.md

 ### Code Style

 Please follow the [PEP 8](https://pep8.org/) style guide for Python code.
+Make sure your code passes the linting tests (`pylint --rcfile=pyproject.toml src/topotoolbox/`, `mypy --ignore-missing-imports src/topotoolbox`) and the pytests (`python -m pytest`).
+Also add tests for new content you want to contribute.

 ### Commit Messages